theandrew168/bronzebeard/README.md

 Minimal ecosystem for bare-metal RISC-V development

 ## What
-Bronzebeard is a collection of tools for writing [RISC-V](https://en.wikipedia.org/wiki/Riscv) assembly and working with hobbyist development devices.
+Bronzebeard is first and foremost a [single-file](https://github.com/theandrew168/bronzebeard/blob/master/bronzebeard/asm.py) [nanopass](https://legacy.cs.indiana.edu/~dyb/pubs/nano-jfp.pdf) assembler for developing [bare metal](https://en.wikipedia.org/wiki/Bare_machine) [RISC-V](https://en.wikipedia.org/wiki/Riscv) programs.
-It is designed for programs that will run on [bare metal](https://en.wikipedia.org/wiki/Bare_machine) with no reliance on [operating systems](https://en.wikipedia.org/wiki/Operating_system), frameworks, SDKs, or pre-existing software of any kind.
+It is designed for applications that stand on their own without relying on [operating systems](https://en.wikipedia.org/wiki/Operating_system), frameworks, SDKs, or pre-existing software of any kind.
-The assembler currently supports RV32IMAC.

 ## Why
 Much of modern software has accrued vast amounts of bulk and complexity throughout the years.